 Ormuco Edge can help you achieve this.
 Our solution is versatile and extremely scalable.
-It can be run on consumer-grade equipment, which enables low-cost fog computing.
+It can be run on consumer-grade equipment, which enables affordable fog computing.

-And, for larger-scale fog computing applications, Ormuco software can be deployed on both private servers and data centers, allowing it to be used for more advanced, resource-intensive projects and deployments.
+And, for larger-scale applications, Ormuco software can be deployed on both private servers and data centers, allowing it to be used for more advanced, resource-intensive projects and deployments.

-With support for bare metal hardware, as well as containers like Kubernetes, and a flexible structure that allows for the easy importation of almost all cloud-based software and infrastructure, Ormuco Edge is the ideal platform for any company interested in experimenting with edge computing or fog computing.
+With support for bare metal hardware, as well as containers like Kubernetes, and a flexible structure that allows for the easy importation of almost all cloud-based software and infrastructure, Ormuco Edge is the ideal platform for any company interested in experimenting with fog or edge computing.